-All computed values are retained in it when no specific outputs requested, to NetworkOperation. compute(), that is, no evictions happens.
+When no specific outputs requested from a netop, NetworkOperation.compute() returns all intermediate inputs along with the outputs, that is, no evictions happens.

-A function may return partial outputs.
+An operation may return partial outputs.

-- returns dictionary When an operation is marked with this flag, the underlying function is not expected to treturn a sequence but a dictionary; hence, no "zipping" of outputs/provides takes place. - operation Either the abstract notion of an action with specified needs and provides, or the concrete wraper FunctionalOperation for arbitrary functions (any callable).
+returns dictionary When an operation is marked with this flag, the underlying function is not expected to return a sequence but a dictionary; hence, no "zipping" of outputs/provides takes place.

+operation Either the abstract notion of an action with specified needs and provides, or the concrete wrapper FunctionalOperation for arbitrary functions (any callable), that feeds on inputs and update outputs, from/to solution, or given-by/returned-to the user by a netop.